Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 [ESRI](http://esri.com) -	Maps and map tools to work with Leaflet.

-[GeoJson](http://geojson.io/) -	For making all kitespots in Sweden.
+[GeoJson](http://geojson.io/) -	For creating all kitespots in Sweden.

 [GeoJSONLint](https://geojsonlint.com/) -	For validation of geoJson data.